In Bezos vs Ambani battle, focus on disclosures by Amazon

-New Delhi, Oct 27 : In the Jeff Bezos vs Mukesh Ambani battle royale for the Indian retail market, which is now also evolving into a ‘videshi vs swadeshi’ battle, questions are being raised by corporate watchers.
+New Delhi: In the Jeff Bezos vs Mukesh Ambani battle royale for the Indian retail market, which is now also evolving into a ‘videshi vs swadeshi’ battle, questions are being raised by corporate watchers.

 Eight absolutely unknown facts are emerging in the Bezos vs Ambani battle.